Online Resources Help Consumers Learn How to Spot and Avoid Impostor Scams

 Common Impostor Scams

 To help educate consumers about what to watch out for and how to better recognize and avoid four common types of imposter scams, the FTC offers helpful online consumer resources.

-The one-minute videos— titled Family Emergency Imposter Scams, Tech Support Imposter Scams, Online Romance Imposter Scams, and IRS Imposter Scams—show consumers how they may be targeted by scammers, how to recognize an imposter scam, and where to report suspected scam attempts.
+The one-minute videos— titled Family Emergency Impostor Scams, Tech Support Impostor Scams, Online Romance Impostor Scams, and IRS Impostor Scams—show consumers how they may be targeted by scammers, how to recognize an imposter scam, and where to report suspected scam attempts.

 Pass It On Campaign

 The videos are part of the FTC's ongoing Pass It On campaign, which encourages consumers to help raise awareness about fraud by talking to family, friends, and neighbors about avoiding common scams.

 Click here to check out these informative resources for yourself—and pass them on to your friends, family members, and coworkers.
 The more people who know, the less likely someone is to become a victim!